aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 ### slide

+[??]

+And that’s how I found out that I have a neurological condition called aphantasia — an impaired ability to visualize in my “mind’s eye”

+### slide

 [screenshot of my tweet]

-And that’s how I found out that I have aphantasia — an impaired ability to visualize in my “mind’s eye”

-### slide

-[??]

 Suddenly, lots of random idiosyncrasies, tics and quirks of mine fit together, made sense, had a unifying narrative.

 In particular, I now, for the first time, had a plausible hypothesis for the quirks of my memory; specifically, how my memory works — or doesn’t.

 ### slide

 [??]

-We don’t have time for a comprehensive discussion of how my memory works, but one aspect that’s relevant is that I’m almost completely unable to memorize.
+Now, unfortunately, we don’t have time for a comprehensive discussion of how my memory works.
+But we can discuss one aspect that’s relevant: that I’m basically incapable of memorization.

 It’s not that I’m unable to learn new information, and not that I’m unable to access information I’ve previously learned.

+I can learn.
+Just not through memorization.

 It’s almost as though I’m just missing certain kinds of indices that other people have.
 If our memories are data structures, then most people’s seem to be extremely sophisticated structures allowing for random access and multiple indices on the same data.

-Whereas my memory seems to be just a simple tree; the only way to get to a given node is to walk the tree.
+Whereas my memory seems to be similar to a simplistic tree; the only way to get to a given node seems to be to walk the tree.

-The end-result is that I don’t know how to memorize anything intentionally; I see memorization as a kind of brute-force technique that is just incompatible with my wetware.
-Instead, the only way for me to retain anything usefully is to really learn it.
-To learn it as a system, as a network of connected information, a Web, etc.
+The end-result is that I don’t know how to memorize anything intentionally.
+I see memorization as a kind of brute-force technique that is just incompatible with my wetware.
+Instead, the only way for me to retain anything usefully is to **really** learn it.
+To learn it as a system, as a network of connected information, a Web, etc. To **understand** it.

-The thing is, for me to really learn something takes time — often a lot of time.
+The thing is, though: to truly understand something takes time — often a lot of time.

 ### slide